aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-shapes/shape-formatting/_index.md

 ## **Rotate Shapes**
 Aspose.Slides allows you to rotate a shape added to a slide this way:

-1. Create an instance of [Presentation class](http://www.aspose.com/api/net/slides/aspose.slides/).
+1. Create an instance of the [Presentation](https://apireference.aspose.com/slides/net/aspose.slides/presentation) class.
 2. Obtain a slide's reference through its index.
 3. Add an [IShape](https://apireference.aspose.com/slides/net/aspose.slides/ishape) to the slide.
 4. Rotate the shape by the needed degrees.